huggingface/diffusers/docs/source/en/tutorials/using_peft_for_inference.md

 pipe = DiffusionPipeline.from_pretrained(pipe_id, torch_dtype=torch.float16).to("cuda")
 ```

-## Loading a LoRA checkpoint

-We'll start by loading a LoRA checkpoint using the `load_lora_weights()` method.
-If you have used `diffusers` before for LoRA inference, you're probably already familiar with the method.
+Next, load a LoRA checkpoint with the [`~diffusers.loaders.StableDiffusionXLLoraLoaderMixin.load_lora_weights`] method.

-But with our new integration with PEFT, you can do much more with `load_lora_weights()` as you will notice in a moment.

-Note that we assign a specific `adapter_name` to the checkpoint, so that we can easily switch between different LoRA checkpoints.
-Let's call it `"toy"`.
+With the 🤗 PEFT integration, you can assign a specific `adapter_name` to the checkpoint, which let's you easily switch between different LoRA checkpoints.
+Let's call this adapter `"toy"`.

 ```python
 pipe.load_lora_weights("CiroN2022/toy-face", weight_name="toy_face_sdxl.safetensors", adapter_name="toy")